BenB-C/Tap-Room/README.md

 ## Updated Component and Route Structure with state

 I removed the control and confirmation questions components because I don't think I'll need them.
 I also removed the DeleteKeg component as I think this can be handled through App and Keg without needing another conponent.
 I also removed :id from the editkeg route and will instead pass the keg's index in the list to EditKegForm through a prop in the Link to it.
+Components KegInfo and KegBar were added.

 ![](app-diagram-2.png)